dot-product/dot-product.github.io/_Algorithms/2018-11-08-algorithms.md

 ## Algorithms

-This page helps in reviewing important algorithms computational complexities, thier pros and cons.
+This page helps in reviewing important algorithms  and Data Structures computational complexities, thier pros and cons.
 It does not include how a paticular algorithm works, for that the reader should search for other resources.

 ### Arrays